 The manager can set the budget.
 They can determine how they can store, transport, and sell crops.
 They may supervise the proper maintenance of equipment and property.

 Farm managers, crop cultivators, and managers are responsible for all the steps for the cultivation of crops, which include planting, fertilizer application, water supply, and harvesting.

 These farmers can produce crops, fruits, vegetables, and other crops.
 After a crop, they ensure that the crops are properly packaged and stored.

-Cattle, dairy, and poultry farmers, farms, and managers take care of food and care of animals such as cows or chickens for the collection of meat, milk, or eggs.
+Cattle, dairy, and poultry farmers, farms, and managers take care of food and care for animals such as cows or chickens for the collection of meat, milk, or eggs.

-They keep cattle and poultry in burning, pen, and other farmhouses.
+They keep cattle and poultry in burning, pens, and other farmhouses.
 In order to maintain suitable labor or feather size, these workers can monitor the reproduction of animals.

 Nurseries and greenhouse managers supervise the production of trees, shrubs, flowers, and plants (including turf) used for landscaping.
 In addition to applying pesticides and fertilizers to increase vegetation, they are often responsible for maintaining inventory and marketing activities.

 Farmers and managers of the pond, fish and shellfish are present in the pond, floating net mill, raceway, and rebuilding system.

 They stock, feed, protect, and maintain aquatic animals used for food and recreational fishing.

 On large farms, farmers and farm managers spend their time meeting with supervisors.
 The supervisory supervisors of different farms can share their time with visiting peasants and zamindars and during their travels to plan farm operations in their office.